choosing a domain name - Top 10 tips

 If you are in the process of setting up your own business, you most likely will require a website at some stage.
 This will require a domain name.

-It is extremely important to pick the best domain name from the very start.
-If you chop and change later, a lot of time and money would be lost!
+It is extremely important to pick the best domain name for your business from the very start.
+If you chop and change later, a lot of time and money can be lost!
 Here are my 10 top tips for choosing a domain name.

 1. Can’t decide?